Asylum was pretty much dead before Trump. Now he's trying to finish the job.

 You write: “The mobilization inadvertently belied the US government’s claim that it did not have the capacity to screen thousands of Haitians for asylum claims.
 A state that could seize a foreign country and its population of 7.6 million overnight could surely process asylum claims if it had the political will.”
 What lessons does that mobilization hold today?

 DF: At any given second, the US government doesn’t have the capacity to do a lot of things.
 But when it wants to do something it can really quickly stand up the capacity.
 This is the wealthiest country in human history.
 We have the technical capacity to move hundreds of thousands of troops around the world in fairly short order.
 The idea that we don’t have the capacity to deal with people asking for asylum, I think is simply false.
 Maybe on day one you don’t.
 But if you care about it, within a few weeks, the capacity would be developed to do that.
-The fact that we don’t have this system that is able to effectively process asylum-seekers and determine which of them have legitimate claims is a failure of political will.
+The fact that we don’t have this system that is able to effectively process asylum seekers and determine which of them have legitimate claims is a failure of political will.